CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

  	This will allow you to uninstall, reinstall, or completely remove the Scheduler from your computer.

 ChangeLog
+4.12.1
+	-Signed JAR with new code signing SSL certificate (issue #1) -Fixed issue that prevented instructor names from being included in course data (issue #2) -Fixed issue caused by changes to default enabled HTTPS protocol versions (issue #6) -Fixed JNLP issue causing the Scheduler not to start on some machines with JRE 6

 4.12 Build 01510
 	-New course retrieval process for the updated version of BannerWeb (8.5.1) -Can only handle up to 2 meeting times per section